Overview

 Debug

-Records stripe payment transactions into WooCommerce status log.
+Records stripe payment transactions into the WooCommerce status log.

 The five types of payment gateways offered by the plugin are the following:

-Accepts Stripe payments via credit or debit card.
+Accepts Stripe payments via credit or debit cards.

 - Credit/Debit cards: Enable to accept credit/debit card payments through Stripe.

-- Title: Input title for the payment gateway displayed at the checkout.
+- Title: Input a title for the payment gateway displayed at the checkout.

 - Description: Input texts for the payment gateway displayed at the checkout.

-- Order button text: Input a text that will appear on the order button to place an order at the checkout.
+- Order button text: Type the text that will appear on the order button when you place an order at the checkout.

 - Allowed Cards: Accepts payments using selected cards.
 Displays the Icons of chosen cards at the checkout.
 Cards supported by the plugin are the following: